Meet Clare Caro

 The now family of four took a great step together when enrolling daughter Scarlett at Small Acres School, in London, UK.
 A Democratic, Place-based Education school that offered a continuation of self-directed learning at the child's pace, within a secure, fair and plentiful environment.
 After two terms the family were to leave, heading out of London for the wide-open, peaceful spaces of the English countryside.
 A road that also led to Home Education and building up an active local group.

-“I am one of a growing number of people in this country who are looking outside the state education system.
-While I believe that many schools don’t benefit the development of a person, there are definitely schools that do support healthy development.
-I also happen to see school as a great opportunity – we are a social species, and schools offer the social setting to create a healthy social environment to learn healthy social skills, at a pivotal period in the child’s development.
+"I am one of a growing number of people in this country who are looking outside the mainstream education system.
+While it is becoming clearly evident that many schools hinder the healthy development of the person, I have seen schools that do support healthy development.
+I happen to see school - or education settings - as a great opportunity.
+We are a social species, and group learning environments offer the opportunity to create a healthy social environment to learn healthy social skills, at a pivotal period in the child's development.

-Imagine a school where the foundations for physiological development, healthy psychological development and a love of learning are laid down in the beginning, where the child wants to go to school, where parents see their children happy and thriving.
-Where the student learns how to learn and get along with others – as well as all the usual skills like reading and writing.
-Imagine a school where students learn to be self-sufficient in their own time, have the motivation to know and reach their own goals… I can see this is possible.
-Though it requires a complete shift from ‘the norm’.
-It draws on key aspects of existing models and combines theory backed up by research.
-We need to put the theory into practice – it starts by creating Authentic Learning Environments.”
+Imagine an education setting where the foundations for physiological development, healthy psychological development and a love of learning are laid down in the beginning.
+Imagine a place of learning that the child wanted to go each morning, and where parents see their children happy and thriving.
+A place where students learn how to learn and get along with others – as well as all the usual skills like reading and writing.
+Imagine a place where students learn to be self-sufficient in their own time, have the motivation to know and reach their own goals… I can see this is possible.
+This does however require a complete shift from 'the norm'.
+It draws on key aspects of existing models and combines theory backed up by up to date neuroscience and natural developmental stages, psychology and physiology.
+We need to put the theory into practice – it starts by creating an Authentic Learning Environment."